HOW TO DETERMINE YOUR BRA SIZE

 B.TEMPT’D – Bras tend to be fairly true to size.
 Briefs are similar, but, if you have any doubt, go up a size.

-CHANTELLE – Again fairly true to size.
+CHANTELLE – Again fairly true to size, if not a little generous in bras.
 Briefs may fit a tiny bit on the small side, so if you are between sizes, maybe best to go up a size.

 ELOMI – Created for larger back and cup sizes.
 Some of their bras have been specifically designed for ladies who are petite in stature too (we have pointed this out in their descriptions).
 Pretty true to size.